-Delta-X completed its Spring campaign!
+Delta-X has begun its Fall campaign!
 Read about it on our blog.

 River deltas and their wetlands are drowning as a result of sea level rise and reduced sediment inputs.
 The Delta-X mission will determine which parts will survive and continue to grow, and which parts will be lost.

 The Mississippi River Delta in the United States is growing and sinking in different areas.

 Delta-X studies the Atchafalaya Basin (blue on the left), which is growing, and the Terrebonne Basin (red on the right), which is sinking.

 A field campaign is conducted to measure the flow of water, and the sediment it transports, across the region.